RotoyDK/RotoyInSpace/Mission_04.md

 ## Step 1

-In the second missions you made Rotoy dance, but micro:bit helped you, now it's time to learn how to do it yourself!
+In the second mission you made Rotoy dance, but micro:bit helped you, now it's time to learn how to do it yourself!

 ## Step 2